poshAJ/PoshToolbox/docs/Use-NullCoalescing.md

 ## DESCRIPTION

-The `Use-NullCoalescing` cmdlet simulates the effect of the null-coalescing operator for earlier versions of PowerShell before it was introduced.
+The `Use-NullCoalescing` function simulates the effect of the null-coalescing operator for earlier versions of PowerShell before it was introduced.

 The null-coalescing operator ?? returns the value of its left-hand operand if it isn't null.
 Otherwise, it evaluates the right-hand operand and returns its result.
 The ?? operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null.